-Candidate filings draw lines in Michigan’s battles for congressional seats
+Candidate filings draw Mich.’s battles for Congress

 The battle lines have been drawn in two open congressional seats in Michigan that promise to provide competitive Republican primaries this summer and a chance for Democrats to steal a seat from the GOP in November.